rachhshruti/reliable-file-transfer-udp/README.md

 Implemented sliding window protocol for providing flow control, congestion control and adaptive retransmission of packets to make User Datagram Protocol (UDP) reliable.

-# Requirements

-- Linux operating system

 # Running the code

-The code can be compiled by typing the following command in the terminal: make
+## Creating and configuring virtual machines

+	vagrant up

+   This will boot both the server and client machines

+## SSH into virtual machines

+	vagrant ssh reliableUDPServer
+	vagrant ssh reliableUDPClient

+## Compile the code

+	make

-## To run the UDPServer:
+## To run reliable UDP server:

   `./Server port advertised_window`